ConfettiFX/The-Forge/README.md

 The Forge can be used to provide the rendering layer for custom next-gen game engines.
 It is also meant to provide building blocks to write your own game engine.
 It is like a "lego" set that allows you to use pieces to build a game engine quickly.
 The "lego" High-Level Features supported on all platforms are at the moment:
 - Resource Loader as shown in 10_PixelProjectedReflections, capable to load textures, buffers and geometry data asynchronously
-- [Lua Scripting System](https://www.lua.org/) - currently used in 06_Playground to load models and textures and animate the camera and in several other unit tests to cycle through the options they offer during automatic testing.
+- [Lua Scripting System](https://www.lua.org/) - currently used for automatic testing and in 06_Playground to load models and textures and animate the camera and in several other unit tests to cycle through the options they offer during automatic testing.
 - Animation System based on [Ozz Animation System](https://github.com/guillaumeblanc/ozz-animation)
-- Consistent Math Library  based on an extended version of [Vectormath](https://github.com/glampert/vectormath) with NEON intrinsics for mobile platforms
+- Consistent Math Library  based on an extended version of [Vectormath](https://github.com/glampert/vectormath) with NEON intrinsics for mobile platforms.
+It also supports now Double precision.
 - Extended version of [EASTL](https://github.com/electronicarts/EASTL/)
 - Consistent Memory Managament:
   * on GPU following [Vulkan Memory Allocator](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator) and the [D3D12 Memory Allocator](https://github.com/GPUOpen-LibrariesAndSDKs/D3D12MemoryAllocator)